tobiasbriones/losnot-in-paradise/README.md

 The third party game assets (audios) are missing yet.
 I just need to put the resource licenses and links into a NOTICE file and then add the files for the project to be able to run successfully.

+There is some documentation to add to the Algorithm.
+I have modified the algorithm since I created it, and I am uncertain about its functionality because I think I should use a neural network instead of a genetic algorithm.
+So, in the future when I continue to study AI and ML I will enhance all of this and add the proper documentation.
+I've also wanted to make a good video about the game, and the algorithms which are something I really want to achieve pretty well.

 ## Screenshots

 [![Animated GIF](https://raw.githubusercontent.com/TobiasBriones/images/main/gencesk-2d/gencesk-2d-prototype-2018/lostnot-in-paradise-sample-1.gif)](https://github.com/TobiasBriones/images/tree/main/gencesk-2d)